shaeberling/retrostore-sdk-esp32-example/README.md

 # retrostore-sdk-esp32-example
-An example ESP32 IDF pplication that uses the RetroStore C++ SDK
+An example ESP32 IDF application that uses the RetroStore C++ SDK

 ## Checking out
 This project uses git submodules.
 Make sure you check out using the following command: